 AI holds immense potential to revolutionize the legal landscape, from transcription and translation services to aiding judges in their duties.
 It can improve the efficiency and effectiveness of the legal system, making justice more accessible to all.
 However, we must approach this new frontier responsibly, addressing the challenges that come with it.

-And, later this year, Clio’s generative AI solution, Clio Duo, is launching.
-Seamlessly embedded within Clio, Clio Duo will empower lawyers to use the power of AI to help with routine tasks and offer insights into how to run their practices more efficiently.
-Sign up now to be the first to see Clio Duo in action.
+Clio’s generative AI solution, Clio Duo, is here!
+Seamlessly embedded within Clio, Clio Duo empowers lawyers to use the power of AI to help with routine tasks and offer insights into how to run their practices more efficiently—book a demo to see Clio Duo in action at your firm.

 Frequently Asked Questions